zeeshanhanif/defi-projects/02_ERC721_Token_Hardhat/README.md

-# Basic Sample Hardhat Project with TypeScript
+# Project 2 Implement ERC721 with Hardhat

 For TypeScript Configuration use this [link](https://hardhat.org/guides/typescript.html)